Health & Wellbeing

 - Click here to view further Lunchbox Guidance

-Since a high majority of our families live in the village, it is great to see them walk to school on regular basis.
-We also have a high percentage of children arrive on scooters or bikes.
+Since a high majority of our families live in the village, it is great to see them walk to school on a regular basis.
+We also have a high percentage of children arriving on scooters or bikes.
 There is parking for these at the side of KS2; we encourage all children to wear helmets whilst riding them.

 For families that drive to school, we advise you to drive very slowly in the vicinity of the school and watch out for those arriving on foot, bikes or scooters.
 Parking is very limited outside our school.